GChristensen/posts/_posts/2022-06-29-understand-functional-programming-in-20-minutes.md

 # Conclusion

-While OOP programmers just declare a state in their classes, to maintain a state, FP purists are bound to pass monads in and out.
-They usually stash state somewhere in tuples along with the results of their computations.
+While OOP programmers just declare properties in their classes, to maintain a state, FP purists are bound to pass monads in and out.
+They usually stash the state somewhere in tuples along with the results of their computations.
 Does this help to create clear, comprehensible, and maintainable designs?
 It is for you to decide.
 Also, note that users of the dynamically-typed functional languages do not learn category